jst-cyr/YouTubeCompetitorDashboard/Lesson10-AzureFunctionsSecrets/README.md

 1. Choose the local project you want to deploy (in this case the one with `CaptureSubscribers` and `GetConfiguredChannels` functions)
 1. Press the 'cloud' icon which is for deploying to the Azure cloud
 1. Select your subscription and then the app resource you created.
-1. Create your Azure Key Vault and enter your values (see below section)
+1. Create your Azure Key Vault and enter your values (see below section named **'Creating and Configuring your Azure Key Vault'**)
+1. Configure access to the key vault (see **'Configuring secure access to Azure Key Vault settings'**)

 ## Creating and Configuring your Azure Key Vault